Skip to main content

 Building RAG without losing your mind

-1. Set embeddings model in admin → Settings → Documents → Embedding model. nomic-embed-text via Ollama is the default; works well.
+1. Set embeddings model in admin → Settings → Documents → Embedding model.
+The default is sentence-transformers all-MiniLM-L6-v2 (CPU-local, ~500 MB RAM); for better quality switch the engine to Ollama and pick nomic-embed-text.

 2. Upload docs via admin → Documents.
 Per-user collections are also supported.